Talk to a lawyer @499

 The law requires that specific procedures be followed in the workplace to prevent sexual harassment, as well as the establishment of channels for complaints to be resolved.

-The Indian Penal Code, 1860 (IPC) does not define "Mental Harassment," however, harassment can be understood to include cruelty or torture.
+The Indian Penal Code, 1860 (IPC) does not define "Mental Harassment," but harassment can be understood to include cruelty or mental torture.
 The following sections are pertinent to regulating mental harassment law in India:

 In India, you can take legal action against mental harassment under various laws and provisions.
 Here are some steps you may consider: